ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/install.rst

 By default, this command will create a folder called ESMValTool containing the source code of the tool.

+If you're planning to contribute to ESMValTool, you might want to select an alternative branch, e.g. ``version2_development``.

 GitHub also allows to download the source code in as a tar.gz or zip file.
 If you choose to use this option, download the compressed file and extract its contents at the desired location.